prebid/Prebid.js/adops/send-all-bids-to-the-ad-server.md

 <div class="bs-docs-section" markdown="1">

-# Log all bids to the ad server
+# Send all bids to the ad server

-## Overview

-By default, Prebid.js will send the highest bid price to your ad server using the `hb_pb` keyword.
+As a publisher, you may wish to have your ad server see **all** header bidding bids (instead of seeing only the winning bids in each auction).
+Reasons you might want this behavior include:

++ You want your ad server to see all header bidding bids, so that your ad server can report on bid prices, instead of only winning prices

++ You have a contractual agreement with your header bidding partner

-This works fine if you just want to sell inventory to the highest bidder.
-However, you may want to log every bid from each bidder so that you can report on historical bid prices from each bidder.
-You will need to change your development and ad ops setup slightly.
+In order to send all bids to the ad server, you will need to change your development and ad ops setup slightly.

 Specifically:

 + Your developers will edit your JS code on the site to call the `pbjs.enableSendAllBids()` method.
-For details, see [Log all bids to the ad server with Prebid.js](/dev-docs/examples/log-all-bids.html) and the description in the [Publisher API Reference](/dev-docs/publisher-api-reference.html).
+For details, see [send all bids to the ad server with Prebid.js](/dev-docs/examples/send-all-bids.html) and the description in the [Publisher API Reference](/dev-docs/publisher-api-reference.html).

 + From the ad ops side, you'll need to set up one order per bidder, so that each order can have a set of line items using targeting keywords that include the bidder's name.
 For example, if you are working with [Triplelift](http://triplelift.com/), you would use `hb_pb_triplelift` in your line item's key-value targeting, and `hb_adid_triplelift` in the creative.

-This page shows how to set up your ad server so that you can log all bids and report on them.
-For instructions on how to set this up from the engineering side, see [Log all bids to the ad server with Prebid.js](/dev-docs/examples/log-all-bids.html).
+This page shows how to set up your ad server so that you can send all bids and report on them.
+For instructions on how to set this up from the engineering side, see [send all bids to the ad server with Prebid.js](/dev-docs/examples/send-all-bids.html).

 {: .bg-info :}
 In this example we will use DFP setup to illustrate, but the steps are basically the same for any ad server.